pratixashah/Mission-to-Mars/README.md

 HTML file that will take the mars data dictionary and display all of the data in the appropriate HTML elements.

 ## Mission_to_Mars.jpg:
-Screen shot of the web page.
+Screen shot of the final oupput as a web page.